Cross-Attention is Half Explanation in Speech-to-Text Models: Discussion

-\textbf{{Discussion.}} Our results demonstrate that, although \CA{} scores moderately correlate with aggregated \(\text{\SM{}}^X\) (with a correlation peaking around 0.45-0.55 in the best-performing settings), they consistently fall short of capturing the full input relevance--even when context mixing effects are factored out.
-To directly assess explanation quality, we compute the deletion metric (see Appendix \ref{app:aggregation-fun}) on the \basem{} model, finding that \CA{} achieves 41.2, compared to 52.9 for frequency-aggregated \(\text{\SM{}}^X\) and 91.3 for full-resolution maps.
-This gap underscores that \CA{} discards fine-grained time-frequency cues and produces weaker attributions, even under identical aggregation.
-As further discussed in Appendix \ref{app:limitations}, our analysis is bounded by the use of SPES as the attribution baseline, but the consistent underperformance across correlation and deletion confirms that \CA{} offers, at best, an incomplete picture of model behavior.
-These results also carry implications for downstream tasks.
-In applications such as timestamp prediction, prior work often relies on attention from a single decoder layer or head \citep{wang24ea_interspeech,papi-etal-2023-attention,papi23_interspeech,zusag24_interspeech}.
-Our analysis suggests that averaging across layers and, especially, across heads provides a closer match to saliency behavior and could improve these methods.
-Building on past success with attention regularization in ASR (e.g., imposing monotonicity as in \citealt{zhao20j_interspeech}), similar training-time strategies--such as auxiliary losses that align attention with saliency--could further benefit downstream applications, enhancing both interpretability and task performance.
+Our results show that, although \CA{} scores moderately correlate with aggregated \(\text{\SM{}}^X\) (peaking around 0.45-0.55 in the best settings), they consistently fail to capture the full input relevance--even when context mixing effects are factored out.
+To directly assess explanation quality, we compute the deletion metric (see \S\ref{subsec:aggregation-fun}) on the \basem{} model, obtaining a score of 41.2 for \CA{}, compared to 52.9 for frequency-aggregated \(\text{\SM{}}^X\) and 91.3 for full-resolution maps.
+This gap indicates that \CA{} discards fine-grained time-frequency cues and produces weaker attributions, even under identical aggregation.
+Importantly, this trend is robust across both correlation and deletion scores, suggesting that the limitations of \CA{} reflect intrinsic constraints of attention as an explanatory signal rather than artifacts of the attribution reference.
+These findings also carry implications for downstream tasks.
+In applications such as timestamp prediction, prior work often relies on attention from a single decoder layer or head \cite{zusag24_interspeech,wang24ea_interspeech,papi23_interspeech}.
+Our analysis suggests that averaging across layers and, especially, across heads yields attention patterns that more closely align with saliency behavior and may therefore improve the robustness of such methods.
+Building on prior success of attention regularization in ASR (e.g., monotonic constraints \cite{zhao20j_interspeech}), training-time strategies that explicitly encourage alignment between attention and attribution signals represent a promising direction to enhance both interpretability and task performance.
 In summary, \textbf{\underline{\CA{} should not be treated as a stand-alone XAI tool}}.
-It provides lightweight cues that may complement attribution-based methods, but it cannot replace them.
-Reframing \CA{} as an auxiliary rather than a proxy recalibrates expectations and grounds future work on more faithful and effective approaches to explainability in S2T models.
+While it can provide lightweight, complementary cues, it is not a faithful proxy for input-output dependencies.
+Reframing \CA{} as an \underline{\textbf{auxiliary signal}} rather than a substitute for attribution-based explanations better grounds its use and points toward more principled approaches to explainability in S2T models.